Mufurun/interactiveMap/README.md

     - [Common Error and Debugging](#common-error-and-debugging)

 ## Publish
+ - Because excel file is still developing, I believe it should not be store in public repository.
  - Everything is in the Heritage_Map_Project folder (S:\Curatorial\Writing\Heritage_Map_Project)
  - Below Heritage_Map_Project folder refers to S:\Curatorial\Writing\Heritage_Map_Project
 ### 1 Update Contents<a name="update-contents"></a>